Stonehenge photos: Jeremy Flint visits Stonehenge and meets its custodians

 Stonehenge is one of more than 400 historic sites and monuments across England that are protected by English Heritage and open for the public to visit under a licence from Historic England.

-Heather Sabire is the Curator of Stonehenge
+Heather Sebire is the Curator of Stonehenge

-goal is to protect the stones for the next generations.
+Heather Sebire, Curator of Stonehenge, oversees the monument’s conservation and management.
+She says: “As guardians, our main goal is to protect the stones for the next generations.
 It is a big responsibility as there are many levels of protection.
 I make sure that everything that happens with visitors and events has a limited impact on the archaeology of the site.
 This includes improving the circulation so people can walk around year-round.
 I also schedule [the] upkeep of conserving the stones with volunteers to preserve the integrity of the place.”

 Together with the stone circle at Avebury, Stonehenge and its surrounding monumental landscape has been a certified World Heritage Site since 1986, and part of Heather’s role is to sustain the site as a restful conservation area and report its condition to UNESCO every year, to retain its World Heritage status.